You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Best Time to Visit Tumdra Ami Ney/ Lhamo Ekajati Ney/ Aum Kangchim Ney

-The journey towards the Ney is dangerous and there were reports of casualties in the past.
-The visitors must ensure safety precautions.
+The journey towards the Ney is dangerous, and there have been reports of casualties in the past.
+Visitors must ensure safety precautions.
 The best time to visit Tumdra Ami Ney/ Lhamo Ekajati Ney/ Aum Kangchim Ney is during the winter season.
 It remains inaccessible during the monsoon.
 Also, the place is cut off from the mobile network.

-The proper route to Passa Tumdra Ami Ney in Chhukha is a major challenge.
+A major challenge is the proper route to Passa Tumdra Ami Ney in Chhukha.
 This sacred site has no road connections from within the country.
 However, this issue will soon be addressed with the construction of a road from Shachaphu in Chhukha towards the site.

 Accommodation at Tumdra Ami Ney/ Lhamo Ekajati Ney/ Aum Kangchim Ney